-As you can see, the second version is more merged and without any significant peaks.
-That’s what you need when you want to make your drums more smooth and transparent and fill the empty space in the background.
-It’s a perfect thing to get rid of “emptiness” or that silence, where something should happen.
+As you can see, the second version is glued without any significant peaks.
+That’s what you need when you want to make your drums smoother and more transparent to fill the empty space in the background.
+It’s perfect for getting rid of “emptiness” or silence where something should happen.

 4. Make Sounds Compatible Each Other

 This is pretty basic, but I’ll mention it anyway.
-Mixing isn’t about applying particular fixed settings of your effects and tools because every mixdown means different settings.
+Mixing isn’t about applying particular fixed settings of your effects and tools, as every mixdown requires different settings.
 Yes, there are some guidelines, and pre-made presets that you can use anytime in the project, but keep in mind that it’s the actual project that needs your attention to get the best possible sound.
 With that said, it’s also better to make little tweaks and corrections to make your entire project balanced and on point.

 5. Remove Unwanted Low-End Artifacts From Non-Low-End Sounds

 By “non-low-end sounds,” I mean cutting off the low frequencies of sounds that aren’t low-end focused and can decrease the quality.
-For instance, consider to cut the very low frequencies from the pads, some sort of percussions, textures, effects, vocals, etc. that may interfere with your sub, bass, kicks, and other main low-end focused instruments.
+For instance, consider cutting the very low frequencies from the pads, percussion, textures, effects, vocals, etc. that may interfere with your sub, bass, kicks, and other main low-end focused instruments.
 This is the most fundamental and effective technique for instant results and general improvement.

-Also, it’s the same with the high frequencies where the main thing is to determine which instruments you want to have in the front and what you to get rid of to let the excel only those which sound good.
+Also, it’s the same with high frequencies where the main thing is to determine which instruments you want to have in the front and which instruments you want to get rid of to let the good ones excel.